St. Mary's College of Maryland: Academics

 79% of students are receiving financial aid, with 66% of students receiving grants or scholarships.

-The school is a member of the Phi Beta Kappa Society.
+The school is a member of Phi Beta Kappa society.

 Tuition

 According to the Maryland Higher Education Commission, St. Mary's College, despite being a public institution, competes mostly with elite private colleges.
 The commission reported in 2014 that the cost of obtaining a degree at St. Mary's College is $30,000 less when compared to the average costs of the elite private colleges that it competes with.